Hungary's Orban says agreed to voluntary Fidesz suspension

-BRUSSELS (Reuters) - Hungarian Prime Minister Viktor Orban said he had agreed voluntarily to pause his Fidesz party’s participation in Europe’s main center-right political grouping in order to head off a forced suspension over rule-of-law concerns.
+BRUSSELS, March 20 (Reuters) - Hungarian Prime Minister Viktor Orban said he had agreed voluntarily to pause his Fidesz party’s participation in Europe’s main centre-right political grouping in order to head off a forced suspension over rule-of-law concerns.

 The European People’s Party has faced calls to expel or suspend Fidesz for alleged democratic backsliding.